-Whenever possible, vehicle access to the Area should be from sea ice to the east of Colbeck Archipelago, to avoid crossing the penguin's pathways from the rookery to the sea (see Map B).
+Whenever possible, vehicle access to the Area should be from sea ice on the eastern side, west of Colbeck Archipelago to avoid crossing the penguins' pathways from the colony to the sea (see Map B).
 Vehicle entry to the Area is prohibited.
 Vehicles used for transport to the Area are to be left outside the Area, to the east, and entry to the Area must be by foot.
 The approach route for vehicles is marked on Map C.